-What is Governance?
-A forum for the entire college to discuss and/or resolve such issues as smoking, food in the classroom, parking, grade appeal process, and class scheduling.
-We want your opinions on all campus issues!
+Governance is a forum for the entire college to discuss and/or resolve campus issues.
+We want your opinions on all issues, such as smoking, food in the classroom, parking, grade appeal process, and class scheduling.

-If you are interested in learning more about Governance, please contact Chair William DeVoe.
+If you are interested in learning more about Governance, please contact Helen Heinmets.

 Governance Standing Committees